-The South Eastern Sydney Recovery & Wellbeing College is currently FREE of charge and open to people 16 years of age and over:
+The South Eastern Sydney Recovery & Wellbeing College is currently FREE of charge as funded by NSW Health and open to people 16 years of age and over:

-- With a lived experience of mental distress, or suicidal crisis and live in the South Eastern Sydney Local Health District (SESLHD) catchment area. - \ Their families, carers and support people. - \ Other residents of South Eastern Sydney Local Health District catchment area. - \ Staff, students and volunteers of the South Eastern Sydney Local Health District. - \ Staff of the Recovery & Wellbeing College partner organisations.
+- \ With a lived experience of mental distress. or suicidal crisis and live in the South Eastern Sydney Local Health District (SESLHD) catchment area. - \ Their families, carers and support people. - \ Other residents of South Eastern Sydney Local Health District catchment area. - \ Staff, students and volunteers of the South Eastern Sydney Local Health District. - \ Staff of the Recovery & Wellbeing College partner organisations.